 - Choose View > Show View Options on the top menu bar, and tick Calculate all sizes

 - Now you can see the size of each folder.
-Click at the top of the Size column to sort them and locate the largest folder.
+Click on the top of the Size column to sort them and locate the largest folder.

-How to find large files using Storage Management?
+Method 4: Find large files using Storage Management

 Knowing how to use Finder to find large files seems fine, but you shouldn't miss the Storage Management feature added to Mac since macOS Sierra.
 It gives you an overview of what's taking up space on your Mac and various tools to manage all types of files.